 As for the non divers in our group, 4 from our club, 3 of which had never even snorkeled in the sea before.
 Well….. they all soon learned to snorkel and went on to snorkel most days.
 3 even booked themselves on a try dive!
 Now, back in the UK, 2 are actually learning to dive!
 A very expensive holiday that turned out to be – for some!

-The menu to the left will take you to a collection of individual views and images from some of those who went.
-Why bother?
-Well not only does it capture some very happy memories for those of us lucky enough to go, but hopefully it will be a useful source of material for those looking for ideas for a potentially brilliant holiday in the future.
+Hopefully this report captures some very happy memories for those of us lucky enough to go and be a useful source of material for those looking for ideas for a potentially brilliant holiday in the future.

 Last updated: 21-April-2001.
 Copyright © 2001 Bristol Aerospace Sub Aqua Club.